 The CPOD software allows you to view, analyze and export your data.
-It includes automatic click train detection using the KERNO classifier and encounter classifiers that we will continue to develop as more data becomes available (see the software manual, CPOD.PDF at www.chelonia.co.uk/cpod downloads.htm).
+It includes automatic click train detection using the KERNO classifier and encounter classifiers that we will continue to develop as more data becomes available (see the C-POD Software Guide, CPOD.PDF, at www.chelonia.co.uk/cpod\downloads.htm).